 The use of garters can be traced back to Paleolithic times – so no wonder, then, that the highest honour bestowed by the British monarchy on a person is an invitation to join the ORDER OF THE (WITCH) GARTER which has an annual parade outside St George’s Chapel at Windsor Castle in England every year.
 The exterior roof of the chapel is festooned with sculptures of ‘Yales’ which are unicorn-type mythological demonic creatures whose bodies are covered in circular markings.
 In Search of Ancient Ireland .
 Technology.
 By Carmel McCaffrey and Leo Eaton ometime in the fifth millennium B.C., new technology arrived in Ireland, carried by immigrants from Europe or native Irish who had learned new skills overseas.

 OckerbloomIreland Literature GuidePoetry Ireland / Éigse ÉireannEarly Irish Lyric Poetry - Kuno MeyerSonnets from Ireland - E. BlomquistColum's Anthology of Irish Verse - Bartleby.comBREAC - Digital Journal of Irish Studies.
 Ireland.
 Sacred Texts: Legends and Sagas.
 Sacred-texts home Neo-Paganism Classical Mythology Lord of the RingsBuy CD-ROM Buy Books: Legends and Sagas General Northern European Arabia Baltic Basque Celtic Eastern European England Finland France Germany Greece Iceland Italy Persia Portugal Roma (Gypsy) Scandinavia Spain This section of sacred-texts archives the rich literature of Sagas and Legends.

+There are also a number of extant mythological texts that do not fit into any of the cycles.
 Celtic Otherworld.
 In Celtic mythology, the Otherworld is the realm of the living and the home of the deities and other powerful spirits.

 Tales and folklore refer to the Otherworld as "The Fortunate Isles" in the western sea, or at other times underground (such as in the Sídhe) or right alongside the world of the living, but invisible to most humans.
 The intrusion of the Otherworld into this one is signaled by the appearance of divine beings or unusual animals, or other phenomena such as sudden changes in the weather.
 Sometimes an otherworldly woman will present an apple or an apple branch, or a ball of thread to follow as it unwinds.
 Beliefs of the ancient Gauls In Lucan's account of the druidical doctrine of metempsychosis, the Otherworld is referred to as Orbis alius.
 Inuit Myth and Legend.
 Inuit mythology is a repository of Inuit culture, passed down by elders through generations to enrich and enlighten.

 My Mother's Story By Solomon Karpik, 1987 (courtesy DINA/PAN 83PR87 29).
 Inuit mythology is a repository of Inuit culture, passed down by elders through generations to enrich and enlighten.
 Traditionally used in all aspects of daily life, Inuit mythology has undergone a resurgence in popularity as community groups aim to preserve traditional teachings as a method of cultural and political solidarity.

-Mythology and Legend The definition of a myth is as fluid as myths themselves.
-Celtic deities.
-The gods and goddesses of the pre-Christian Celtic peoples are known from a variety of sources, including written Celtic mythology, ancient places of worship, statues, engravings, cult objects and place or personal names.
+It was in the lands of Western Europe where the mighty Nephilim would continue their sagas of kings, conquest, religion and legends.
+The true origins of the Scottish Rite of the Irish Children of the Nephilim would begin early in the fourth and fifth centuries.
 These epic stories of the Sons of God in Western Europe would carry on into the modern world; such as in Britain, France, Italy, Spain, Germany, Russia, America and many other countries where we can all witness their influence to this very day.
 This is their true apocalyptic story like it has never been told before.
+The legend of this race we are told in scriptures, that these, with all the others, in the thousand one hundred and seventieth year of the world, took to themselves wives, and they continued in their madness with them unto the flood.
 Part I. Irish Druids: Irish Bards.
 Sacred Texts Wicca & Neo-Paganism Index Previous Next The BARDS proper occupied a high position in Ireland.

 The Ollamhs had colleges at Clogher, Armagh, Lismore, and Tamar.
 On this, Walker's Historical Memoirs, 1786, observes that "all the eminent schools, delectably situated, which were established by the Christian clergy in the fifth century, were erected on the ruins of those colleges. " They studied for twelve years to gain the barred cap and title of Ollamh or teacher.
 They were Ollamhain Re-dan, or Filidhe, poets.
-P. 38.
 Celtic mythology.
-Overview Tuatha Dé Danann.
-Much of Irish mythology was recorded by Christian monks, who modified it to an extent.
-They generally depicted the Tuath Dé as kings, queens and heroes of the distant past who had supernatural powers or who were later credited with them.
-However, some writers acknowledged that they were once worshipped as gods.
+Tuatha Dé Danann.
 Celtic Folklore.
+European Stories and Fairy Tales - Fairytales of the World.